Believe it or not, augmented reality tech dates back to the 60s.

 In order to get a good idea of where augmented reality technology is headed, we have to look back on where it’s been.
 AR was built from the ground up and now is the perfect time for it to take off and soar to new heights.

 Extended reality is the way forward in both consumer and business settings.
-Check out our predicted AR/VR trends!
+Check out how AR is changing e-commerce!